-Supersedes: SNAP 301-2 (10/01/2016)
+Supersedes: SNAP 301-2 (05/14/2024)

-Reference: 7 CFR 273.1(b)(7)(i); 7 CFR 273.2(b)(1)(iii); 7 CFR 273.2(f)(1)(ii); 7 CFR 273.4; 7 CFR 273.11(c)(3)
+Reference: 7 CFR 273.1(b)(7)(i); 7 CFR 273.2(b)(1)(iii); 7 CFR 273.2(f)(1)(ii); 7 CFR 273.4; 7 CFR 273.11(c)(3); Section 11(e)(15) of the Food and Nutrition Act of 2008 (Enacted June 3, 2023); Ukraine Security Supplemental Appropriations Act, 2024.

 Overview: An individual who is not a U.S. citizen or a U.S. National must have their alien status verified to be included in the assistance unit.
 The State agency must give the household the option of withdrawing its application or participating without a household member if that individual does not wish the State agency to verify his/her immigration status.
 State agencies cannot deny benefits to otherwise eligible household members because other members have chosen not to disclose their citizenship, immigration status, or Social Security number.
-Household members that "opt out" are considered non-applicants" and are ineligible for SNAP.
-Alien visitors, tourists, diplomats, and students, who enter the U.S. temporarily with no intention of abandoning their residence in a foreign country, are not eligible for SNAP benefits under any circumstances.
+Household members that "opt out" are considered non-applicants and are ineligible for SNAP.
+Alien visitors, tourists, diplomats, and students who enter the U.S. temporarily with no intention of abandoning their residence in a foreign country are not eligible for SNAP benefits under any circumstances.

-ALIEN STATUS VERIFICATION (S.A.V.E.):
+ALIEN STATUS VERIFICATION (SAVE)

 Immigration status of all alien applicants must be verified with USCIS by applying item 1.
-The eligibility determination process is not to be delayed (S.A.V.E.) pending USCIS verification of the documents provided all other eligibility criteria have been met.
-If an individual's citizenship or status as a non-citizen national is questionable, the eligibility staff member must verify the member's citizenship or non-citizenship national status by applying either item 2 or 3.
+The eligibility determination process shall not be delayed pending USCIS verification of the documents if all other eligibility criteria have been met.
+If an individual's citizenship or status as a non-citizen national is questionable, the eligibility staff member must verify the member's citizenship or non-citizenship national status by applying either item 2 or 3. \\\\\FOR UNDOCUMENTED ALIENS, SEE THE 'Reporting Undocumented Aliens' SECTION BELOW. \\\\\\

-- All requests must be made electronically through the Department of Homeland Security (DHS) using the Verification Information System.
+All requests must be made electronically through the Department of Homeland Security (DHS) using the Verification Information System.
 To accommodate this process, all SAVE requests will be submitted from the Office of Public Assistance staff to PAB Central Office and from there to DHS.
-The eligibility staff member will: - a.
-Obtain and scan all available immigration documentation for each applicant and save as "permanent documents". - b.
+The eligibility staff member will:

+- Obtain and scan all available immigration documentation for each applicant and save as permanent documents; - b.
 Complete the electronic SAVE Request Data Form with all available data including Alien Registration number, I-94 number, and/or I-551 number.
-If none of these identification numbers are available, enter an explanation in the "Comments and Other Information" field on the SAVE form.

-- c.
-E-mail the SAVE form and scanned documents as an attachment to PAB Central Office at <a href="https://www.https://wwwww.https://www.https://wwww.https://www.htttps://www.https://wwwww - d.
+If none of these identification numbers are available, enter an explanation in the "Comments and Other Information" field on the SAVE form; - c.
+E-mail the SAVE form and scanned documents as an attachment to PAB Central Office at hhssystem@mt.gov; and - d.
 Document in case notes the result of USCIS verification when returned from PAB Central Office and retain appropriate documentation in the case file - 2.
-Participation in another program if verification of citizenship or non-citizen national status was obtained for that program; OR, - 3.
+Participation in another program if verification of citizenship or non-citizen national status was obtained for that program; OR - 3.
 If the household cannot obtain the forms of verification listed in #1 or #2, and the household can provide a reasonable explanation as to why verification is not available, the eligibility staff member must accept a signed statement, under penalty of perjury, from a third party indicating a reasonable basis for knowledge the individual in question is a U.S. citizen or non-citizen national.
 The signed statement must contain a warning of the penalties for helping someone commit fraud.